Kdauda-lab/alx-low_level_programming/0x02-functions_nested_loops/README.md

 7-print_last_digit - A function that prints the last digit of a number

 8-8-24_hours - a function that prints every minute of the day of Jack Bauer, starting from 00:00 to 23:59.
+9-time_table - a function that prints the 9 times table, starting with 0.